Emerald Ash Borer

 We can offer this treatment for $10 per inch dbh, only for smaller trees (<18”dbh) where the bark is thin enough for it to be effective.
 While this treatment is generally not preferable, it can be useful late-season in the first year of EAB emergence in a new area, as a fast acting treatment to protect smaller trees before switching to a longer lasting or more cost effective treatment in subsequent years.

-Trunk Injection: For stronger and more lasting protection, and for trees larger than 22-inches dbh, The Treeist, as well as several other local tree care services, can also offer emamectin benzoate trunk injections.
+Trunk Injection: For more reliable, faster acting, and longer lasting protection, and for trees larger than 20-inches dbh, The Treeist, as well as several other local tree care services, can also offer emamectin benzoate trunk injections.
 This requires special tree injection tools, but the delivery to the tree is more rapid, the effects longer lasting (studies show it to be effective for two to three years), and the small amounts of insecticide are more precisely delivered to the target tree.
 Costs for this treatment vary with the diameter of the tree.

 Beyond the product label directions, this recent fact sheet is the best we've seen for further discussion and directions for the insecticide options.
 As a companion, this fact sheet gives information on potential side effects and hazards of the relevant EAB insecticides.